 Jays 3, Yankees 2.
 WP: Shawn Hill (1-0).
 SV: Casey Janssen (21).
 LP: Pettitte (5-4), not that it was his fault.

 And the Baltimore Orioles beat the Boston Red Sox.
-The Yanks and O's were now tied for first place in the American League Eastern Division, with 4 games left.
+The Yanks and O's were now tied for 1st place in the American League Eastern Division, with 4 games left.

 So now all the remaining games were critical.
 The Yankees badly needed both runs and good pitching yesterday afternoon.